How do I resolve a certificate expiration error for the Let's Encrypt certificate on my EC2 instance?

 Manual remediation for Amazon Linux-based systems

-We recommend updating existing instances using the yum command above.
-If for some reason you prefer to modify the system in place, use the following commands instead:
+It's a best practice to update existing instances using the preceding yum command.
+To modify the system in place, use the following commands instead:

 Amazon Linux 1

 sudo sed -i'' '/Alias: DST Root CA X3/,/No Rejected Uses./d' /usr/share/pki/ca-trust-source/ca-bundle.trust.crt sudo update-ca-trust

 sudo sed -i'' '/DST Root CA X3/,/\[p11-kit-object-v1\]/d' /usr/share/pki/ca-trust-source/ca-bundle.trust.p11-kit sudo update-ca-trust

 cp -i /etc/pki/tls/certs/ca-bundle.crt ~/ca-bundle.crt-backup

 2. Add the certificate to the deny list directory:

 trust dump --filter "pkcs11:id=%c4%a7%b1%a4%7b%2c%71%fa%db%e1%4b%90%75%ff%c4%15%60%85%89%10" | openssl x509 | sudo tee /etc/pki/ca-trust/source/blacklist/DST-Root-CA-X3.pem